Missing You (Coben novel): Plot

 Missing You delves into the life of Kat Donovan, an NYPD detective whose professional prowess contrasts sharply with her personal vulnerabilities.
 Kat, a figure of strength and resilience at work, grapples with loneliness and a longing for connection in her private life.
-Her journey into online dating marks the beginning of a tumultuous chapter, where her past, symbolized by the appearance of her ex-fiancé Josh on the dating site, collides with her present.
-The plot thickens as Kat, initially seeking closure with Josh, becomes enmeshed in a far more sinister web.
+Her journey into online dating marks the beginning of a tumultuous chapter, where her past, symbolized by the appearance of her ex-fiancé Jeff on the dating site, collides with her present.
+The plot thickens as Kat, initially seeking closure with Jeff, becomes enmeshed in a far more sinister web.

 The narrative takes a dark turn with the introduction of a grim subplot involving individuals held captive and tortured for their financial information by a group of ruthless criminals.
 This subplot intertwines with Kat's personal quest, as she not only seeks answers about her past relationship but also investigates the suspicious disappearance of a woman linked to the online dating site.
 Kat's professional investigation into her father's long-ago murder adds another layer of complexity to the story.
 Her visit to the dying hitman imprisoned for her father's murder, and his cryptic last words, leave her questioning the truth about her father's death.
 As these multiple plot threads gradually converge, Kat, alongside the son of the missing woman, unravels a tapestry of deceit, violence, and personal betrayal.